 More Information About Oxalis

-While oxalis is sometimes known for the weedy members of the family, there are a great many non-weedy, fabulous oxalis garden plants.
-The genus oxalis is huge with over 800 members and only a few are badly behaved.
+While oxalis is sometimes known for the weedy members of the family, there are a great many non-weedy species that make fabulous garden plants.
+The genus Oxalis is huge with over 800 members and only a few are badly behaved.

 Oxalis are deciduous, easy to grow and easy to share bulbous plants that make great accents for rock garden-like settings.
 The popular garden oxalis have wonderful leaf colors; silver, green and purple plus attractive small white, pink, or yellow, butterfly-attracting flowers.
 Oxalis leaves fold over at night or during droughts to conserve moisture, then pop back open during the day (this is called nyctinonasty).
 Charming!

-Although oxalis are commonly sold in containers as shamrocks, they are not true shamrocks, which belong to the genus trifolium.
-The genus oxalis is not even a close relative and the similarities in leaf form are coincidental.
-When you're ready to buy oxalis (false shamrock) for your perennial garden, we hope you'll check out our online list of oxalis for sale.
+Although commonly sold in containers as shamrocks, they are not true shamrocks, which belong to the genus Trifolium.
+The genus Oxalis is not even a close relative and the similarities in leaf form are coincidental.